sinclairzx81/hammer/readme.md

 ## Libraries

-Hammer uses `tsconfig.json` path aliasing to link local library packages that may be shared between multiple applications.
+Use `tsconfig.json` path aliasing to link local library packages that are shared between multiple applications.
 Consider the following directory structure.

 ```shell
 /apps